Washingtonian (magazine)

-Washingtonian is a monthly magazine distributed in the Washington, D.C. area, with a focus on local feature journalism, guide book-style articles, real estate, and politics.
-Founded in 1965 by Laughlin Phillips and Robert J. Myers, it describes itself as "The Magazine Washington Lives By".
+Washingtonian is a monthly regional magazine distributed in the Washington, D.C. area, with a focus on local feature journalism, guide book-style articles, real estate, and politics.
+Founded in 1965 by Laughlin Phillips and Robert J. Myers, the general interest publication describes itself as "The Magazine Washington Lives By."

-Editorial content
+As of 2026, Washingtonian has hundreds of thousands of readers, including a paid circulation of more than 93,000.

+Content

 Washingtonian publishes information about local professionals, businesses, and notable places in Washington, D.C.
+It also releases rankings of notable individuals in the area.

-Each issue includes information on popular local attractions, such as restaurants, neighborhoods, and entertainment, such as fine art and museum exhibits.
-There is a regular in-depth feature reporting on local institutions, politicians, businessmen, academics, and philanthropists.
+Each issue includes information on popular local attractions, such as restaurants, neighborhoods, and entertainment.
+There is regular in-depth feature reporting on local institutions, politicians, businessmen, academics, and philanthropists.

-Since 1971, the magazine has annually nominated up to 15 people as "Washingtonians of the Year".
-The magazine describes the award as honoring men and women "who give their time and talents to make this a better place".
+Since 1971, the magazine has annually nominated up to 15 people as "Washingtonians of the Year."
+The magazine describes the award as honoring men and women "who give their time and talents to make this a better place."

-Washingtonian has won five National Magazine Awards.'
+Washingtonian has won five National Magazine Awards.

 Leadership

-In August 2009, Washingtonian announced that Garrett Graff would replace long-time editor Jack Limpert as editor-in-chief.
+In 2009, the magazine announced that Garrett Graff would replace long-time editor Jack Limpert as editor-in-chief.
 Graff left in 2014 and was replaced by Michael Schaffer.

 Washingtonian is a family-owned publication.
-The former CEO was Philip Merrill (1934–2006), who was succeeded as chairman by his wife, Eleanor; their daughter Catherine Merrill Williams is the president and publisher.
+The former CEO was Philip Merrill (1934-2006), who was succeeded as chairman by his wife, Eleanor; their daughter Catherine Merrill Williams is the president and publisher.